tresabhi/blitzkit/docs/guide/rts.md

-# Blitzkrieg Regular Tank Stats
+# Blitzrinth Regular Tank Stats

 A straightforward way of storing the entire World of Tanks Blitz tank statistics for players to disk.